BlockchainCommons/lethekit/README.md

 The [Assembly Instructions](doc/assembly.md) show how to put it together.

-The [Lethe Kit Installation Instructions](doc/installation.md) show how to install Lethe Kit in your Arduino development environment.
+The [LetheKit Installation Instructions](doc/installation.md) show how to install LetheKit in your Arduino development environment.

 The [Seedtool Application Instructions](seedtool/README.md) show how to build and run a sample application.